AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 chart.labels().format("{%Absolute}");
 ```

-You can also configure tooltips with the help of [formatting functions](Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): "diff", "absolute", "isTotal".
-The last field allows to find out whether a column shows a total value or not.

-For example, the function in the sample below modifies labels of columns that indicate total values.
-The "absolute" and "isTotal" fields are used.

 {sample}BCT\_Waterfall\_Chart\_06{sample}

+You can also configure labels with the help of [formatting functions](Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): *diff*, *absolute*, *isTotal*.
+The last field allows to find out whether a column indicates a total value or not.

+For example, in the sample below labels show absolute values, and the labels of columns indicating total values are colored:

 ```
 // enable HTML for labels